Ada-Developers-Academy/daily-curriculum/cohort_schedules/C07_classroom.md

 ### Computer Science Fundamentals

 Ada graduates are expected to have an understanding of the basics of computer science.
-This includes concepts such as how computers and operating systems work, common data structures and algorithms, and notions of space- and time-efficiency.
+This includes common data structures and algorithms, and notions of space- and time-complexity.

 Students should be able to:

-* Implement various sort and search algorithms
+* Compare and evaluate different solutions to the same problem
 * Select the appropriate data structure to solve a given problem
-* Understand and implement recursive functions
+* Understand and trace recursive functions
 * Analyze the efficiency of basic programs, and discuss potential trade-offs and optimizations

 ### Capstone Project